User-Agent header - HTTP | MDN

 With this extension, you can quickly and easily switch between user-agent strings.
 Also, you can set up specific URLs that you want to spoof every time.
 Please note that this does not provide improved privacy while browsing the Internet and that some sites might have other means to figure out that the browser is not what it pretends to be.

-What is a user agent?
-A user agent, or UA, is a string of information that identifies a user's browser and operating system.
+A user agent, or UA, is a string of information that identifies a user’s browser and operating system.
 When you visit a website, your Internet browser sends information to the web page about your web browser, operating system, device, screen resolution, and more.